dapplion/tree-states-review-guide/epoch_singlepass.md

 Progressive balances cache tracks only target balance in stable.
 With tree-states it tracks source, target and head balances.
 - **:question:Q**: Why is it necessary to track source,head now?
+  - A: We use those total in process rewards and penalties.
+Justification and finality only cares about target, but now we need the rest for single pass rewards computation

 PR diff extends existing interface to track the extra flag balances.